Physical Sciences Program

 - Developing cutting-edge technologies to facilitate spaceflight research

 The International Space Station provides the highly desired condition of long-duration microgravity, allowing continuous and interactive research similar to Earth-based laboratories, even providing statistical validity when required.
 The program also has benefited from research collaborations with the International Space Station partners (Russia, Europe, Japan, Canada) and individual foreign governments with space programs, such as France, Germany and Italy.

 NASA’s physical science research is organized into six disciplines – Biophysics, Combustion Science, Complex Fluids, Fluid Physics, Fundamental Physics and Materials Science.
 Conducted in a nearly weightless environment, experiments in these disciplines reveal how physical systems respond to the near absence of buoyancy-driven convection, sedimentation or sagging.
 They also reveal how other forces, such as capillary forces, which are small compared to gravity, can dominate the system behavior in space.
 The data acquired from these investigations is stored in NASA's Physical Sciences Informatics System (PSI) and is available to the public.

-If you are a researcher and interested in learning more about NASA’s Physical Sciences program, please contact Dr. Brad Carpenter for fundamental physics, and Dr. Fran Chiaramonte for all other disciplines and PSI.
+If you are a researcher and interested in learning more about NASA’s Physical Sciences Program, please contact Dr. Michael Robinson for Fundamental Physics, Dr. Brad Carpenter for soft matter, and Dr. Fran Chiaramonte for all other disciplines and PSI.